 We analyze three future winter cases for the year 2025/26, reflecting Frequent, Extended, and Infrequent stressed conditions.
-These Cases are based on weather and load patterns from the three-month (December - February) winters of 2016/17, 2017/18, and 2013/14, respectively.
-We also model two future Non-Winter cases, Moderate and Severe, based on weather and load patterns from the nine-month non-winter period (March - November) for 2017 and 2018, respectively.
+These Cases are based on weather and load patterns from the three-month (December through February) winters of 2016/17, 2017/18, and 2013/14, respectively.
+We also model two future Non-Winter cases, Moderate and Severe, based on weather and load patterns from the nine-month non-winter period (March through November) for 2017 and 2018, respectively.
 In each Case, weather patterns and other factors affect both electricity demand and natural gas supply available to the electricity sector, given LDC (non-electricity) demand.
 Gas supply is discussed in Section III.C.1.

 Bids to buy DA energy are based on historical bid-in demand from physical load, virtual trades, and pumped storage.
-Bid-in demand is modeled as a sloped demand curve (with discreet quantities at unique price levels) in each hour, so the market clears a quantity of supply that maximizes welfare (reflecting bid-in demand) net of the costs of supply and the costs of meeting the various ancillary service constraints.
-The day-ahead load forecast and real-time load (demand) are based on historical data from the respective year for each Case.
-These data provide the hour-to-hour patterns that are used in the future cases.
+Bid-in demand is modeled as a sloped demand curve (with discrete quantities at different price levels) in each hour, so the market awards hourly DA energy positions to the demand bids (and supply offers) that maximize welfare while meeting the various energy balance and ancillary service constraints.
+The day-ahead load forecast and actual real-time load (demand) are based on historical data from the respective year for each Case.
+These data provide the hour-to-hour load patterns that are used in the future cases.

-To calculate future (2025/26) values of hourly energy load, we scale the historical values so that future loads are consistent with the forecast peak load and forecast adjusted total energy from the 2019 CELT report for the year 2025/26.
+To calculate future (2025/26) hourly values for the load forecast, day-ahead demand bids, and real-time energy load, we scale the historical values so that future bids and loads are consistent with the forecast peak load and forecast adjusted total energy from the 2019 CELT report for the year 2025/26.
 For each Case, Table 2 lists the historical base year used as the basis for hour-to-hour load patterns, and the forecast peak load and adjusted total energy values (from CELT) used as the benchmarks for future loads.